Remote work challenged buyers and sellers to get acquainted with each other online, leading to several deals being struck

 “But during COVID, we weren’t able to meet prospects in person, so we had to create that same feeling.”

-To meet that challenge, Hoffman’s team held several video calls to get acquainted with Charity Dynamics CEO Kathy Kempff and her staff.
-Kempff says that approach worked well.
+To meet that challenge, Hoffman’s team held several video calls to get acquainted with companies they were interested in acquiring, including with their staff.

 Strengthening online interactions during COVID-19